schoko11/KEKO-WEB/README.md

 The midi connection Dialog can be updated any time when pressing "settings" -> set midi

+#As of 27.02.2023 When in Rig Mode "LEFT" and "RIGHT" of Rigs is supported

 When pressing an Fx button there is a dual functionality:

 Long press brings up the offcanvas element (selecting an fx or setting it off)